CiscoDevNet/terraform-provider-intersight/website/docs/d/software_appliance_distributable.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_software_appliance_distributable"
 description: |-
-        Appliance image distributed by Cisco.
-This image is required to upgrade the on-premise Intersight Appliance.
+        The ApplianceDistributable object represents an appliance image distributed by Cisco.
+It is designed for upgrading on-premise Intersight Appliances, supporting both SaaS and appliance deployments.
-        There are two use cases.
-In Intersight SaaS, the object represents a downloadable image, whereas on the Appliance the represents the image that is uploaded by the user and to be used for upgrade.
+        #### Purpose
+        ApplianceDistributable serves as a downloadable image for SaaS environments and a user-uploaded image for on-premise upgrades, ensuring that Intersight Appliances remain up-to-date.
+        #### Key Concepts
+        - **Upgrade Facilitation:** Provides the necessary images for upgrading Intersight Appliances, maintaining system performance and security.
+        - **Dual Use:** Supports SaaS downloadable images and on-premise appliance upgrades, offering flexibility.
+        - **Management Integration:** Integrates with the Intersight catalog to ensure seamless upgrade processes.
+        - **System Support:** Ensures that appliances receive essential updates to support ongoing operations.

 ---

 # Data Source: intersight_software_appliance_distributable
-Appliance image distributed by Cisco.
-This image is required to upgrade the on-premise Intersight Appliance.
+The ApplianceDistributable object represents an appliance image distributed by Cisco.
+It is designed for upgrading on-premise Intersight Appliances, supporting both SaaS and appliance deployments.
-There are two use cases.
-In Intersight SaaS, the object represents a downloadable image, whereas on the Appliance the represents the image that is uploaded by the user and to be used for upgrade.
+#### Purpose
+ApplianceDistributable serves as a downloadable image for SaaS environments and a user-uploaded image for on-premise upgrades, ensuring that Intersight Appliances remain up-to-date.
+#### Key Concepts
+- **Upgrade Facilitation:** Provides the necessary images for upgrading Intersight Appliances, maintaining system performance and security.
+- **Dual Use:** Supports SaaS downloadable images and on-premise appliance upgrades, offering flexibility.
+- **Management Integration:** Integrates with the Intersight catalog to ensure seamless upgrade processes.
+- **System Support:** Ensures that appliances receive essential updates to support ongoing operations.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.